-Benefits of Being a Food Truck Sole Proprietor
+Benefits of Food Truck Sole Proprietorships

 The following list is the main benefits of being the sole proprietor: